 For the past three months and counting, I’ve set a goal to “save my savings.”

 RELATED: My 7 best money-saving tips for 2018

 What exactly does that mean?
 Here’s an example: I recently spent $32.67 to buy two shirts at Nordstrom Rack that were on sale.
 This picture of my receipt reflects a “savings” of $5.94.

 What would you do with the $5.94 that you saved?
 Many people would naturally use it to spend money on something else, so the discount really doesn’t get them any closer to reaching their financial goals.

 But with this challenge, I transferred $5.94 — the amount I “saved” — to an actual savings account.

-For the past month, I’ve kept my receipts from Nordstrom Rack and other retailers tucked away in a box.
-I went through and added up the “savings” over the weekend.
+I kept my receipts from Nordstrom Rack and other retailers tucked away in a box until the end of the month when I added up the total “savings.”

 - DSW – Saved $52 on running shoes

 - PetSmart – Saved $3 on dog food

 - Spin classes – Saved $84 on membership